Synapse Glossary

 Within Synapse, one of the primary methods for interacting with data in a Cortex.
 Traversal refers to navigating the data by crossing (“walking”) a lighweight (light) edge (Edge, Lightweight (Light)) betweeen nodes.
 Compare with Lift, Pivot, and Filter.

-See walk-light-edge for additional detail.
+See Traversal Operations for additional detail.

 Trigger